thesagarsehgal/NLP_Basics_Session/README.md

 These are the details of the session on Basics of Natural Language Processing and Information Retrival Topics covered in the session are basically modules from NLTK and Spacy.

+Please setup your system before the session by installing all the things as in [setup.txt](https://github.com/sagar-sehgal/NLP_Basics_Session/blob/master/setup.txt) file

 ## Topics to be covered:-
 1. Tokenization
 2. Stemming